This post may contain affiliate links. Please read my disclosure statement.

 You can easily and accurately gauge the internal temperature of whatever you’re cooking, without having to cut into it and risk losing all the precious juices.

 So if you’re still thinking is a digital meat thermometer worth it? keep reading and I’ll share with you why they are worth it and why I use them at work and home.
 Also the best ways you can take advantage of this awesome kitchen gadget.

 Digital Meat Thermometers Are Worth Their Weight In Gold

 Certain recipes and meats need a meat thermometer for reasons of consistency, verification, accuracy, assurance, and food safety.
 Overall, a digital meat thermometer is a valuable kitchen tool that is definitely worth its weight in gold.

 You will need to use a meat thermometer.
 Aside from checking for doneness, all chicken products need to be cooked to 68 – 75ºC or 154 – 167ºF to kill unhealthy bacteria.
 The surest way to test this is with a digital meat thermometer.

 They are much more accurate than traditional analog meat thermometers, most are easy to use, as you can simply insert the probe into the meat and get an instant reading.
 Some models will even beep or alert you in some way when it reaches the correct temperature you have set.

 Using A Digital Meat Thermometer For BBQs And Ovens

 You’re on the bbq at home catering for a large family party.
-The bbq is full of delicious meats, you’re thinking about what is cooked and what needs to stay on for longer?
+The bbq is full of delicious meats, and you’re thinking about what is cooked and what needs to stay on for longer.

 Use a digital meat thermometer that way you’ll know for sure, remove that guesswork and stress of serving the family over or undercooked food, you’ll never live it down!